Configuration and metadata format

 • url: URL of remote git repository

-• rev: git revision that is integrated, e.g. HEAD, refs/heads/master or v1.0
+• revision: git revision that is integrated, e.g. HEAD, refs/heads/master or v1.0

 • objectId: The SHA1 of the git object that is integrated.